 The way we communicate has changed because of the internet.
 The old phone system (POTS) is being replaced by a new internet-based system (VoIP).
-Let’s look at the differences between POTS and VoIP and some pros and cons.
+Let’s look at some of the differences between POTS and VoIP and some pros and cons of each.

 POTS equals Plain Old Telephone System.